Interview with Karl Holton

 Jenn Bregman

 Author, lawyer and adventurer, Jenn Bregman, stopped off in Wales whilst visiting the UK.
-She stayed in the Brecon Beacons Mountain Range, so I drove out there, from Cardiff, to meet up with her.
+She stayed in the Brecon Beacons Mountain Range, so I drove out there to meet up with her.
 The year before, Jenn had just completed a reverse summit of the Grand Canyon, after having trekked up the 14,265 foot Quandary Peak in Colorado; she was on a roll to tackle even more hiking.
 We agreed to walk the summit of Pen y Fan and to chat at the same time.
 I packed a picnic so that we could stop on route to chat.

 The clouds over head looked ominous but we did not let that deter us from ascending the mountain.
 The refreshing temperature was ideal for the climb over the rocky footpath.
 As a lawyer, Jenn wears lots of formal suits, so she loves to really mix it up her outfits outside work.
 She was wearing a red and white handkerchief shirt with her work-horse khaki hiking pants.
 Her brilliant green jacket matched her multi -pocketed rucksack.
 There was a copy of her book peeping out of one of the pockets of her rucksack.